Electric power: Resistive circuits

-In the case of resistive (Ohmic, or linear) loads, Joule's law can be combined with Ohm's law (V = I·R) to produce alternative expressions for the amount of power that is dissipated:
+In the case of resistive (Ohmic, or linear) loads, the power formula (P = I·V) and Joule's first law (P = I2·R) can be combined with Ohm's law (V = I·R) to produce alternative expressions for the amount of power that is dissipated:

 where R is the electrical resistance.

-Alternating current without harmonics
+Alternating current

+In alternating current (AC) circuits, the polarity of the voltage and the direction of current flow reverses twice each cycle.
+In resistive circuits, with no reactance, in which the current reverses at the same instant as the voltage reverses, the circuit behaves the same as a DC circuit described above, with power flowing out of sources and consumed by loads.